 On March 19, 2010, we entered into an agreement to repurchase \$200.0 million of our common shares under an Accelerated Share Repurchase Agreement (ASR).
 The entire \$200.0 million was subject to a "collar" agreement.
 Under this agreement, we initially received 4.6 million shares through March 31, 2010, representing the minimum number of shares to be received based on a calculation using the "cap" or high-end of the price range of the collar.
 The maximum number of shares that could have been received under the agreement was 5.2 million.
 The number of shares was determined based on the weighted average market price of our common stock, less a discount, during a specified period of time.
 The repurchase period ranged from one and one-half to four months following the two week maximum hedge completion period.
-The weighted average market price through July 31, 2010 as defined in the "collared" agreement was \$41.29.
-Therefore, if the transaction had settled on July 31, 2010, we would have received an additional 0.4 million shares under the "collared" agreement.
-Based on the applicable accounting literature, these additional shares were not included in the weighted average diluted earnings per share calculation because their effect would be antidilutive.
-Based on the hedge period reference price of \$39.61, there is approximately \$18.2 million of the \$200.0 million related to the agreement, as of July 31, 2010, that is recorded as a reduction to shareholders' equity pending final settlement of the agreement.
 The ASR concluded on August 6, 2010 and the weighted average market price through August 6, 2010 as defined in the "collared" agreement was \$41.41.
 Therefore, on August 6, 2010, we received an additional 0.4 million shares under the "collared" agreement resulting in 5.0 million total shares being repurchased under the ASR.

-We also repurchased approximately 0.6 million additional shares of common stock for approximately \$18.4 million during the 26 weeks ended July 31, 2010.
-No share repurchases were made during the 13 weeks ended July 31, 2010.
-We also had 0.1 million shares totaling \$2.4 million that were accrued as share repurchases at January 30, 2010 that settled during the 26 weeks ended July 31, 2010.
-We repurchased approximately 1.5 and 3.1 million shares of common stock for approximately \$42.5 million and \$85.3 million during the 13 and 26 weeks ended August 1, 2009.
+We also repurchased approximately 1.4 and 2.0 million shares of common stock for approximately \$72.4 million and \$90.8 million during the 13 and 39 weeks ended October 30, 2010.
+Approximately 0.3 million shares totaling \$17.3 million had not settled as of October 30, 2010 and these amounts have been accrued in the accompanying condensed consolidated balance sheet as of October 30, 2010.
+We also had 0.1 million shares totaling \$2.4 million that were accrued as share repurchases at January 30, 2010 that settled during the 39 weeks ended October 30, 2010.
+We repurchased approximately 2.1 and 5.2 million shares of common stock for approximately \$69.3 million and \$154.6 million during the 13 and 39 weeks ended October 31, 2009.

-In June 2010, our Board of Directors authorized the repurchase of an additional \$500.0 million of our common stock.
-This authorization was in addition to the October 2007 authorization which had \$42.2 million remaining.
-As of July 31, 2010, we had \$542.2 million remaining under repurchase authorizations.
+In June 2010, our Board of Directors authorized the repurchase of an additional \$500.0 million of our common stock, which was in addition to the October 2007 authorization which had \$42.2 million remaining at that time.
+As of October 30, 2010, we had \$469.8 million remaining under the June 2010 repurchase authorization.